-All of our therapists are trained and experienced in working with survivors of trauma, and they are all accredited by nationally recognised bodies such as the UK Council for Psychotherapy (UKCP), or the British Association for Counselling and Psychotherapy (BACP).
+All of our therapists are trained, experienced and accredited by nationally recognised bodies such as the UK Council for Psychotherapy (UKCP), or the British Association for Counselling and Psychotherapy (BACP).

 Please use the enquiry form for further information or to make a referral.